Car Storage Solutions

 Some cars are best driven during certain seasons of the year.
 Depending on where you live, classic cars and convertibles get the most use during the summer months.
 With the added protection of a storage facility, you’ll have more room in your garage and less to worry about during the off-season.
 Learn more on how to store your classic car.

-Storage facilities are also a good idea for anyone wanting to keep their extra car in a secure location.
+Storage facilities are also a good idea for anyone wanting to keep their extra car safe and out of the way.
 For example, if your summer/winter home doesn’t have a garage, you shouldn’t risk leaving it unattended for any length of time.
 Also, parking a vehicle on the street for a long time can get you in trouble with HOAs or your municipality, or invite vandalism and theft.
 Security at Store Space facilities includes a fenced perimeter, access-controlled gates, 24-hour surveillance camera coverage, plus other features depending upon the type of storage you select.

 If you’re a car collector or restorer, sometimes the right car becomes available at the right price, but maybe at the wrong time as it relates to your garage space.
 Don’t miss the opportunity to get your dream car just because your current project car is taking up room in your garage at home.
 Keep in mind that if you’re trailering a car into a storage facility the length of the trailer needs to be taken into account when figuring the depth of the storage unit, as well as the height for indoor storage.